Swedish Toffee Cookies (Kolasnittar)

 The recipe for these Swedish toffee cookies was first published on my previous blog, The Culinary Jumble, in May 2016.
 The images have been updated and the recipe amended to include spelt flour.

-The kolasnittar are baked until they are a beautiful brown colour and this gives them an almost burnt syrupy taste, which is gorgeous.
+These kolasnittar are baked until they are a beautiful brown colour and this gives them an almost burnt syrupy taste, which is gorgeous.
 They are both crunchy (at the edges) and slightly chewy in the middle at the same time.
-Delicious.
-I am sat here trying to think of something similar.
-I guess the nearest would be a ginger snap, but there is no ginger.
-I know.
-Not amazingly helpful, sorry.
-You will just have to whip up a batch and try for yourself.

 Swedish Toffee Cookies